What should I eat?

-Base most of your food intake on real food!
-Vegetables (frozen, fresh, even canned), fruit, real meat, fish, nuts, seeds, full-fat dairy, whole grains.
-Make a shift from PROCESSED foods to UNPROCESSED. it’s simple.
+Base most of your food intake on WHOLE real food!
+Vegetables (frozen, fresh, even canned), fruit, real meat, eggs cheese, fish, nuts, seeds, full-fat dairy, whole grains.
+Make a shift from PROCESSED foods to UNPROCESSED.
+It’s simple.
 Think about whether the product you are eating is made in a factory or comes directly from the Earth.
-How much raw food do you put in your mouth.
-I’m not advocating a raw food diet, but really, think about it.
-Its the most natural form of food, so it should be a part of our daily diet.
+Could you eat more raw foods?
+Could you eat meals prepared with just a few ingredients instead of the long list on the back of a ready-meal packet??

-Try and base your meals on whole foods especially vegetables.
-Traditionally we see refined carbs as our base and that often means they form the biggest portion of our plate.
+Try and incorporate daily into your diet whole vegetables instead of starchy foods.
+Traditionally we see refined carbs (pasta,rice,bread,potatoes) as our base and that often means they form the biggest portion of our plate.
 This has been the guideline from Public Health for years.
 Ask yourself, has this reversed or even slowed down the rate of obesity or diabetes??

 So change your mindset.
-Vegetables are your base and add the other bits around them.
-Plants are amazing drugs, full of a concoction of phytochemicals and nutrients that we cannot and recreate in any supplement.
+Vegetables are carbs so they can replace all or a lot of your starch content.
+Some vegetables are quite starchy, like, sweet potato, corn, peas, parsnip, squash etc. Plants are amazing drugs, full of a concoction of phytochemicals and nutrients that we cannot recreate in any supplement.

 Protein means a busy stomach and when tummy is busy we feel satiated.
 This prevents us overeating.
 So try including more protein in your diet.
-Have a source of protein with your meals.
+Have a source of protein with all your meals.
+The most nutritious, easily absorbed protien source that gives you most bang for your buck is meat, especially red meat.
+Also eggs, fish and full-fat dairy are good sources.
+Animal proteins are highly nutritious and are the building blocks of our bodies.
+Our bones are made of protein and nutrients in meat,offal, eggs, fish are crucial for the health of our hormones.
+If you do not eat meat, then tofu,nuts,seeds, lentils, pulses, beans ,green leafy veg are good sources too.
 Swap your higher carb and sugar snacks with those high in protein; handful of almonds or seeds, half an avocado, some green veg, some fruit and nuts.
 Most women don’t eat enough protein and those who exercise regularly need more!
+Some points to consider:

 EAT REAL FAT

-Choose natural sources of fat: butter, coconut oil, oily fish, nuts, whole seeds, olive oil, ghee, plant fats (avocado).
-We have been so brain washed about fat that this change its often hard to get your head around.
+Choose natural sources of fat: butter, tallow,lard, coconut oil, oily fish, nuts, whole seeds, extra virgin olive oil, ghee, plant fats (avocado).
+We have been so brainwashed about fat that this change its often hard to get your head around.
 Be sensible about how much you eat, especially if you still have a lot of refined carbs in your diet, but be aware that fat is not evil.

 And lets be cynical here: Big Food has had a major influence in government guidelines for decades and even now, looking at the Childhood Obesity Plan we can see that profits often trump health!